Jumpscale/g8cockpit/docs/usage/Howto/Delete_service/Delete_service.md

 ## How to delete a service instance

-You can create a repository in multiple ways:
+You can delete a repository in multiple ways:

 - [In the Cockpit Portal](#portal)
 - [Using the Cockpit API](#api)